motorro/RxLceModel/docs/index.md

 # Module base

 A reactive data loading for Android based on  [RxJava](https://github.com/ReactiveX/RxJava).
-The library follows the guidelines recommended in official [Android guide to app architecture](https://developer.android.com/jetpack/docs/guide) to load data and report an  operation state (Loading/Content/Error).
+The library follows the guidelines recommended in official [Android guide to app architecture](https://developer.android.com/jetpack/docs/guide) to load data and report an  operation state (`Loading`/`Content`/`Error`).

 ##  Features

 -
-   Widely used design with Loading/Content/Error states.
+   Widely used design with `Loading`/`Content`/`Error` states.
 -
-   Uses cache as a 'source of truth' with CacheThenNetLceModel.
+   Uses cache as a 'source of truth' with `CacheThenNetLceModel`.
 -
    Checks data is valid (up-to-date or whatever).
 -